sigdotcom/acm.mst.edu/README.md

 directory (you should see the `Vagrantfile` file), and type `vagrant up`.
 `vagrant up` will start the VM, provision it, and then run the setup script within the VM.
 Open your web browser and put `http://localhost:8000` as the URL.
-If you see a site which looks like [https://acm.mst.edu](http://acm.mst.edu) everything setup correctly.
-One of the great features about Vagrant is that now you can edit the file locally and the changes will be reflected in the virtual machine.
+If you see a site which looks like [https://acm.mst.edu](http://acm.mst.edu), everything was setup correctly.
+One of the great features of Vagrant is that now you can edit the file locally and the changes will be reflected in the virtual machine.
 For example, if you edit the `view.py` of any app within the project, those edits will be transferred to the VM.
 When you refresh your browser the webpage should reflect those changes.